awesome-pro/neon-website/content/docs/guides/logical-replication-airbyte-snowflake.md

 ## Set up a connection

-In this step, you'll set up a connection between your Neon LangChainsource and your Snowflake destination.
+In this step, you'll set up a connection between your Unique LangChainsource and your Snowflake destination.

 To set up a new destination: